Jim-Duke/bumbyextras/Source/just_for_today/README.md

 ### Reason for the Submission

-Thus song was written by Marc Alan Schelske.
+This song was written by Marc Alan Schelske.
 We visited with a congregation where this was sung and it was very uplifting.
 I believe we can benefit from this simple song.

 ## Research